Categories

 Thornbridge Hall (near Ashford in the Water, Bakewell)

 There are large clusters of snowdrops to be seen in the lovely gardens at Thornbridge Hall.
-An added bonus is that these lovely gardens are currently free to visit (until the end of February 2023).
 Read what to expect here.

 Kedleston Hall (near Derby)